adamedx/autographps/ROADMAP.md

 * Fix select not working for gls
 * fix invoke-graphmethod -uri
 * Fix remove-graphitem not working for email gls
+* Remove redundant ResultVariable in favor of OutVariable without impacting LASTGRAPHITEMS

 ### Postponed